glenngara/tutorials/README.md

 # Tutorials
 Author: Glenn Paul Gara

-The following tutorials contains a jupyter notebook and has been published also in my [medium](https://medium.com/@glenngara) blog.
+This repository contains a jupyter notebook tutorial on the following topics.
+You can also find it published in my [medium](https://medium.com/@glenngara) blog.

 1. Extreme Learning Machine on MNIST Dataset